 You only pay when your objective is achieved (impression, click, or conversion), and you never pay more than your maximum bid.

+Understanding Reddit advertising targeting is crucial for campaign success.
 Reddit's targeting works primarily through:

 Subreddit/Community Targeting: Target users who visit specific subreddits relevant to your product or service.